-Kristen Millnick is a Digital Communications Manager at the Drug Policy Alliance.
+Kristen Millnick is the Communications Manager at the Drug Policy Alliance.
 Her interest in drug policy reform began when she wrote a medical marijuana bill for a government class in high school.
 She attended Simon Fraser University in British Columbia, Canada, where she studied Art & Culture Studies and Criminology.
 While living in Canada, she had the opportunity to learn about the progressive drug and harm reduction policies and practices in Vancouver and has been passionate about ending the war on drugs ever since.

 After interning at the Drug Policy Alliance, Office of National Affairs, she graduated and served as field director and associate director at the Interfaith Drug Policy Initiative where she gained experience with grassroots organizing and mobilized clergy and the faith community to advocate for a variety of drug policy reform legislation including medical marijuana, marijuana decriminalization, needle exchange, and overdose prevention.
 She is particularly interested in harm reduction, pain management, destigmatizing and humanizing addiction, and amplifying the role of women in the drug policy reform movement.